taniarascia/laconia/README.md

 - `/home` - Logged in home screen
 - `/logout` - Logout of user session
 - `/forgot-password` - Get a password reset link
-- `/create-password` - Create a new passowrd
+- `/create-password` - Create a new password
+- `/view-users` - View all users
+- `/settings` - Edit user settings
 - `/create` - Create a new list
 - `/edit/:list_id` - Edit an existing list
 - `/:username` - View public profile